Cox Lab

 15. Cox, R.M., A. Muñoz-Garcia, M.S.
 Jurkowitz, and J.B.
 Williams.
 2008. β-Gluco-cerebrosidase activity in stratum corneum of house sparrows following acclimation to high and low humidity.
 Physiological and Biochemical Zoology 81:97-105

 14. Muñoz-Garcia, A., R.M.
 Cox, and J.B.
 Williams.
 2008.
-Changes in cutaneous water loss and skin lipids of house sparrows (Passer domesticus) following acclimation to high or low humidity.
+Phenotypic flexibility in cutaneous water loss and lipids of the stratum corneum of house sparrows (Passer domesticus) following acclimation to high and low humidity.
 Physiological and Biochemical Zoology 81: 87-96.

 13. Carsia, R.V., P.J.
 McIlroy, R.M.
 Cox, M. Barrett, and H.B.
 John-Alder.
 2008.
 Gonadal modulation of in vitro steroidogenic properties of dispersed adrenocortical cells from Sceloporus lizards.
 General and Comparative Endocrinology 158: 202-210.